-Serious injures in multiple crashes in Pukekohe, Canterbury and New Plymouth
+Two dead and serious injures in multiple crashes in Pukekohe, Canterbury and New Plymouth

-One person is reported to have been seriously injured, police said in a statement.

-Emergency services are at the scene and the police Serious Crash Unit has been advised.
+Elsewhere, a motorcyclist has died following a crash with a ute in Pukekohe, Auckland, around 8:20pm this evening.

-Helvetia Rd is currently closed and diversions are in place at Gun Club and Birdwood Rds.
+The crash occurred on Helvetia Road, and the road is currently closed with diversions in place at Gun Club and Birdwood Rds.

+The road will be closed for a number of hours while the Serious Crash Unit examine the scene, police said in a statement.

-A separate crash about 8.10pm tonight in the Canterbury town of Balmoral, 90km north of Christchurch, has also left several people seriously injured.
+Another crash in the South Auckland suburb of Red Hill has left two people with minor injuries.

-The crash involved at least one car on Culverden Rd, State Highway 7, near Balmoral Station Rd.

 In the New Plymouth suburb of Whalers Gate, a crash between a van and ute has left one person with serious injuries.

-The crash happene3d about 9.10pm tonight on Barrett Rd, and it is believed one of the vehicles involved was parked.
+The crash happened about 9.10pm on Barrett Rd, and it is believed one of the vehicles involved was parked.

 Police, St John Ambulance and the Fire Service are at the crash scene.